Darius Campbell Danesh

 Darius Campbell Danesh (19 August 1980 – 11 August 2022) was a Scottish singer-songwriter, actor and film producer.
 He first came to prominence as Darius Danesh when he appeared in the first series of Popstars in 2001, and the 2002 inaugural series of the ITV talent contest Pop Idol.

-Under the name Darius, he recorded two studio albums, Dive In (2002) and Live Twice (2004), with both reaching top 40 in the UK Albums Chart.
+Under the name Darius, he released two studio albums, Dive In (2002) and Live Twice (2004), with both reaching the top 10 on the albums charts in his native Scotland, and the top 40 in the UK Albums Chart.
 His debut single, "Colourblind", reached No. 1 in the UK Singles Chart in 2002.
-His next singles, "Rushes" and "Incredible (What I Meant to Say)", reached the top ten in the UK in 2002 and 2003, respectively.

-Campbell Danesh performed the role of Billy Flynn in the West End production of Chicago in two runs of the musical.
+His next singles, "Rushes" and "Incredible (What I Meant to Say)", reached the top ten in both Scotland and the United Kingdom in 2002 and 2003, respectively.
+Danesh performed the role of Billy Flynn in the West End production of Chicago in two runs of the musical.
 He played the lead role of Sky Masterson in the Olivier Award-winning Guys and Dolls, and the originating role of Rhett Butler in Sir Trevor Nunn's theatrical adaptation of Gone with the Wind.

 In 2010, he trained with tenor Rolando Villazón, won the ITV competition Popstar to Operastar and performed a duet with Villazón on The Impossible Dream.
 The UK's biggest operatic production was the occasion of his operatic début, at the O2 Arena with the Royal Philharmonic, in Carmen.
 At the age of 29, he assumed the lead role of Escamillo, Carmen's lover.
 The same year, he also starred in The History of the Big Bands tour, a show which takes the audience on a musical journey through the big band and swing era.

 Early life

 Campbell Danesh was born in Glasgow on 19 August 1980 to a Scottish mother, Avril Campbell, and an Iranian father, Booth Danesh (بوته دانش); his family live in Bearsden.
-The eldest of three boys, his younger brothers are Aria (born 1983) and Cyrus (born 1995).
+He was the eldest of three boys.
 He attended Bearsden Primary School and the Glasgow Academy, before going on to study English Literature and Philosophy at the University of Edinburgh.

 Career

-2001–2002: Popstars and Pop Idol
+2001–2004: Pop Idol and Dive In

-Campbell Danesh's professional career began with a non-singing role in the Scottish Opera's avant garde 1990s production of The Trojans.
+Danesh's professional career began with a non-singing role in the Scottish Opera's avant garde 1990s production of The Trojans.
 As a teenager, he then performed at Covent Garden Royal Opera House with the Scottish Opera in a production of Carmen.

 As Darius Danesh, he first gained fame in 2001 after appearing on the British talent competition Popstars.
 A year later he was voted to the finals of the TV talent show, Pop Idol.
 He turned down Simon Cowell's record deal, then signed with producer Steve Lillywhite.
 In an interview to Daily Record, he said that he had not decided to drop the Campbell from his name, and that all was decided for him and that he should go by the name Darius Danesh.